Our verdict

 Who should NOT buy this basketball shoe from Nike

 The Nike Zoom Freak 4 is a signature shoe from Giannis Antetokounmpo, an unusually big player.
-However, experts say that it is not really that good of a match for bigger players.
-It doesn't have a solid midfoot shank so they worry that the cushioning bottoms out quickly when worn by heavier players.
-The Nike LeBron 19 and the Nike LeBron Soldier 14 are better options.
+However, we believe that it is not really that good of a match for bigger players.
+It doesn't have a solid midfoot shank so we worry that the cushioning bottoms out quickly when worn by heavier players.
+The Nike LeBron 20 is a better option.
 These picks are nice for those with wide feet, as well.

 Nike Freak 4: A worthy upgrade

-Another reviewer takes particular note of the cushioning, saying that it is "massively improved" due to the innovative cut-outs in the heel area.
+We also appreciated the cushioning, which we thought was massively improved due to the innovative cut-outs in the heel area.
 Given these, the Freak 4 is indeed a worthy predecessor to the Freak 3s.

 Traction is great indoors

-An expert says that while the traction is not what he considers top-tier, he still concedes that the Nike Zoom Freak 4 has a "very solid bite," especially after they have been properly broken in.
-Another reviewer agrees, saying that there is "tremendous traction" on organic surfaces such as those courts that are made of hardwood.
+While we do not consider the traction top-tier, we still concede that the Nike Zoom Freak 4 has a very solid bite, especially after we have properly broken them in.
+We also found the traction tremendous on organic surfaces such as those courts that are made of hardwood.

 Dust won't be a problem

-An expert observes that the grooves in the outsole of the shoe are wide enough not to trap dust.
-Hence, dust pick-up is not really a problem with this basketball shoe from Nike.
+We observed that the grooves in the outsole of the shoe are wide enough not to trap dust.
+Hence, dust pick-up is not really a problem we faced with this basketball shoe from Nike.

 The Freak 4 doesn't shine outdoors but OK for occasional play